 Kilauea is one of the most famous tourist spots in Hawaii.
 It became a tourist attraction from the 1840s onwards, with local businessmen putting up hotel chains, including the Volcano House – the only hotel located within the borders of Hawaii Volcanoes National Park.

-Kilauea is a popular tourist attraction, visited by 2.6 million people each year.
+Kilauea is a popular tourist attraction, visited by 2.6 million people annually.
 The Kilauea Visitor Center is located near the park’s entrance.
 Another famous tourist attraction is the Thomas A. Jaggar Museum which offers the best view of the volcano.

 You can find lodging in the Volcano House and the Volcano Village.
 Tourists can go hiking or avail of guided ranger programs.
 Access is through the Hilina Pali Road, Chain of Craters Road, and Crater Rim Drive.

 Consider visiting the beautiful islands of Hawaii and be treated to a rare and magnificent sight – the Kilauea volcano.
-It is one of the most active volcanoes in the world and one of the most popular tourist spots in Hawaii.
+It is one of the most active volcanoes in the world and one of Hawaii’s most popular tourist spots.

 The best time to view Kilauea is just before dawn.
-The Hawaii Volcanoes National Park offers hiking trails for tourists who want to explore the landscape and experience first-hand the majestic beauty of Mother Nature.
-Enjoy your vacation!
+The Hawaii Volcanoes National Park offers hiking trails for tourists who want to explore the landscape and experience Mother Nature’s majestic beauty.